faosorios/india/README.md

 * Relative change in the condition number.

 Our plan in the near future is the implementation of functions to handle:
-* More general models commonly used in Statistics.
+* General models commonly used in Statistics.
 * Procedures for assessing the local influence considering several perturbation schemes.

 ## Reference Manual